In

 TextPad on my desktop.
 The additional row of freely programmable keys in

-Bluetooth, but I changed the disposition of these keys slightly.
+Nebulous remains on the screen when the Logitech keyboard is connected via Bluetooth, but I slightly changed the disposition of these keys.

-The fourth row starts with my now favorite weather application.
+The fourth row starts with my now-favorite weather application.

 Meteogram is a graphical presentation of temperature, rainfall, etc., detailed for the next two days and spanning the coming week.
 The following icon marked